 With its latest Server OS, Microsoft has put more emphasis on demand of the graphical interface of the OS.
 The desktop experience version of Server 2016 includes all the standard user interface tools and client experience features, which were separate installations on earlier server OS.

 With the full desktop experience, you have the look and feel of the Windows 10 user interface, along with the ability to install and configure server roles.
-Some of the features like Windows update server, RDS workloads, and streaming media services run flawlessly on full desktop experience.
+Some of the features like Windows update server, RDS workloads, and streaming the media services run flawlessly on full desktop experience.